 Senior Counsel for Digital Advocacy

 Matthew Clark is Senior Counsel for Digital Advocacy with the ACLJ in the Washington, D.C. headquarters.
 Matthew Clark has authored numerous articles for such publications as the Washington Post, the Washington Times, and the Washington Examiner on critical constitutional and policy matters facing our nation and the fight for human rights worldwide.
 He is also a Contributing Editor at RedState.com.
 Prior to rejoining the ACLJ, where he clerked while in law school, Matthew Clark served as Judicial Law Clerk for the Honorable Walter S. Felton, Jr., Chief Judge of the Court of Appeals of Virginia.
 Matthew Clark earned a Juris Doctor and Master's Degree in Public Policy from Regent University where he served as the Founder and Editor-in-Chief of the Regent Journal of Law and Public Policy.
-He also currently serves as a Senior Research Associate for the Centre for the Study of Law & Public Policy at Oxford, which held its inaugural symposium on human rights issues at Harris Manchester College, University of Oxford.
+He also currently serves as a Senior Research Associate for the M.G.
+Robertson Global Centre for Law & Public Policy.
+He also participated in the inaugural symposium on Persecution, Peace and Reconciliation held at Harris Manchester College, University of Oxford in 2015.

 CeCe Heil is a Senior Counsel specializing in public policy and global legal matters including the United Nations.
 She heads a team of lawyers handling cases in defense of life, protection of US National Security interests and dealing with Islamic extremism.